 Measurement Evaluation, and Assessment program, Educational Psychology Department

-Areas of Expertise: Latent Variable Modeling, Multilevel Modeling, Instrument Design, Quantitative Research Methodology, Gifted Education, Underachievement
+Areas of Expertise: Latent Variable Modeling, Multilevel Modeling, Instrument Design, Longitudinal Analysis, Quantitative Research Methodology, Gifted Education, Underachievement

 Co-Principal Investigator, Project IVI: Intensifying Vocabulary Intervention for Kindergarten Students at Risk of Learning Disabilities.
 U. S. Department of Education, Institute of Education Sciences, Language and Vocabulary Development – Special Education Research (Goal 2 – Development). $884,306.
 (PI: Mike Coyne).

 Co-Principal Investigator, National Research Center on the Gifted and Talented

 Methodologist, The Schoolwide Enrichment Reading Study- Middle School.
 U. S. Department of Education IES Javits Grant awarded to Dr. Sally Reis (PI), University of Connecticut.

 Methodologist, Content Based Vocabulary Instruction: Using Cognates to Promote the Vocabulary Development and Reading Comprehension of Native Spanish Speaking Adolescents.
 U.S. Dept of Education IES grant awarded to CAL and Liz Howard, University of Connecticut.

 Co-Principal Investigator, Project VITAL: Vocabulary Intervention Targeting At-risk Learners.
 (2003-2006).
 U. S. Department of Education, Institute of Education Sciences, Reading Comprehension Research (Goal 2 – Development). $685,623.
 (PI: Mike Coyne).

 Methodologist, IES Javitz Grant awarded to Sally Reis (PI), University of Connecticut